Welding Technology

 Prerequisite: Welding Technology 1

 This course is designed to prepare the student for a welding career and will give them excellent job-entry skills.
 The student will learn advanced techniques of shielded metal arc welding, gas metal arc welding, gas tungsten arc welding, and plasma arc cutting processes.
 The student will also learn blueprint reading used in the welding industry.
 Safety rules will continue to be stressed in the curriculum.
-Upon successful completion of Welding 2, the student may be eligible to participate in dual enrollment welding courses for college credit through Central Carolina Technical College.
+Upon successful completion of Welding 2, the student may be eligible to participate in dual enrollment fast track welding courses for college credit through Central Carolina Technical College.
+There is an articulation agreement with CCTC for students to earn credit for WLD 106 - Gas and Arc Welding and WLD 111 - Ard Welding 1.

 Welding Technology 3 634283CD